4 Amazing Benefits Of Vitamin B For Kids

 3. Vitamin B7 (Biotin):

-This water soluble vitamin from the B complex group is highly essential for metabolic processes of fat and carbohydrates.
-For growing children, the requirement of this vitamin ranges from 8-25 micrograms (6).
+This water-soluble vitamin from the B complex group is highly essential for the metabolic processes of fat and carbohydrates.
+The requirement of biotin for children growing up ranges from 8-25 micrograms (6).

-• It can prove to be useful in Type II DiabetesiXLack or rejection of insulin, thus increasing the blood glucose levels, causing fatigue, excessive urination, thirst, and hunger in controlling insulin levels.
+• It can prove to be useful in Type II DiabetesiLack or rejection of insulin, thus increasing the blood glucose levels, causing fatigue, excessive urination, thirst, and hunger in controlling insulin levels.

 • It is essential in maintaining healthy growth of hair and nails.